-- Provide a set of states, a state-transition diagram, and actions. - · Manage the coherence protocol. - (0) Determine when to invoke the coherence protocol(a) Find a source of information about the state of this block in other caches. - (b) Find out where the other copies are - (c) Communicate with those copies (invalidate/update)
+- Provide a set of states, a state-transition diagram, and actions. - · Manage the coherence protocol. - (0) Determine when to invoke the coherence protocol - (a) Find a source of information about the state of this block in other caches.
+This may or may not require communication with other cached copies. - (b) Find out where the other copies are - (c) Communicate with those copies (invalidate/update)